$48 Find Cheap Flights from St. Louis to North Carolina

 The average price of all round-trip flights from St. Louis to North Carolina clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from St. Louis to North Carolina, look for departures on Fridays and avoid leaving on a Sunday, as it's usually the priciest day.
-When flying back from North Carolina, Saturday is the cheapest day to fly and Sunday is the most expensive.
+If you are looking for a flight deal from St. Louis to North Carolina, look for departures on Mondays and avoid leaving on a Saturday, as it's usually the priciest day.
+When flying back from North Carolina, Wednesday is the cheapest day to fly and Saturday is the most expensive.

 How far in advance should I book a flight from St. Louis to North Carolina?